ugine-bor/NoirChat/README.md

 [![Version](https://img.shields.io/badge/version-1.0.0-blue.svg)](https://github.com/ugine-bor/NoirChat)
 [![Platforms](https://img.shields.io/badge/platforms-Windows%20%7C%20Linux%20%7C%20Docker-lightgrey.svg)](https://github.com/ugine-bor/NoirChat)

-**Welcome to NoirChat** - a minimalist and private web chat designed for straightforward and secure communication.
+**Welcome to NoirChat** - a minimalist and private web chat designed for straightforward and secure communication using long polling.
 It is lightweight, fast, and designed for easy deployment on your system, whether Windows, Linux, or within the anonymous I2P network.

+**Technical Overview:** NoirChat uses long polling for real-time message delivery.
+The client polls the server for new messages, and the server holds the request for up to 25 seconds waiting for updates.
+This approach ensures reliable message delivery while maintaining simplicity and compatibility with I2P network.

-**Demo:** lain.i2p
+**Demo:** noirchat.i2p

 ## Features

-* **Real-time Instant Messaging:** Facilitates communication with minimal latency through WebSocket technology.
+* **Real-time Messaging:** Uses long polling with 25-second timeouts for reliable message delivery.
-* **Simplicity and Minimalism:** A clean interface focused solely on core communication functionalities.
+* **Message Storage:** SQLite database for message persistence, keeping last 100 messages.
+* **Rate Limiting:** Redis-based protection against spam and message flooding.
+* **Security Features:**
+  - Content Security Policy (CSP)
+  - X-Content-Type-Options and X-Frame-Options
+  - httpOnly cookies with SameSite=Lax
+  - Token-based authentication
-* **Privacy Focused:** Easily deployable on a private server or within I2P for enhanced privacy.
+* **Privacy Focused:** Easily deployable on a private server or within I2P network.
-* **Cross-Platform Compatibility:** Operates on Windows and Linux, with a specific version optimized for I2P.
+* **Cross-Platform:** Works on Windows and Linux, with I2P network support.
-* **Configurable:** Settings are managed through environment variables (`.env`).
-* **Rate Limiting:** Integrated protection against spam and message flooding.
-* **Security Measures:** Implements CSP, X-Content-Type-Options, and X-Frame-Options headers for enhanced security.
-* **Message History:** Retains the most recent 100 messages.
-* **Adaptive Text Input:**  Input field height dynamically adjusts to text content.
-* **Favicon Generation:** Dynamically generated favicon.
+* **Minimalist Interface:** Clean, dark theme with adaptive text input.
+* **Mobile Support:** Optimized for both desktop and mobile browsers.

 ## Getting Started

 ### Prerequisites

-Before installation, ensure the following components are installed:
+Before installation, ensure you have:

 * **Python 3.x**
 * **pip** (Python package installer)
-* **Redis** (in-memory data structure store) - required for session management and rate limiting.
+* **Redis** (for message queuing and rate limiting)
-* **Node.js and npm** (for `socket.io.js` if local installation is preferred).
+* **SQLite3** (included with Python, used for message storage)

 ### Installation and Setup